beakbahama/log/docs/time-is-freedom.md

-# Project 2050: World Amazing or Bust
+# Project 2050: World Amazing or Bust!

 or
 # A Proposal For a New Global Institution: A Framework For All To Live Extremely Comfortable, Safe, and Amazing